nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

      - client workload location type (e.g. precise, approximated, geographic region based),
      - client workload location quality (e.g. GNSS, mobile network, Wi-Fi, IP address).
    - Thick or Thin client flag: Indicates whether the client workload is a thick client (e.g., Microsoft Teams thick client app) or a thin client (e.g., Microsoft Teams thin client browser app).
+   - Type flag: Request signing with geolocation information (this section) or SVID with geolocation information (next section)
    - Using a browser extension (thin client) is attractive especially for web applications which already use a browser extension for functions such as URL filtering, ad blocking, privacy protection, etc. The tradeoffs are:
-     - Pros: Leverages Workload Identity agent (Spiffe/Spire agent) hardened key store (TPM etc.); Keeps keys out of browser javascript entirely; Centralized management of keys and policies; Provides a consistent interface for all web applications.
+     - Pros: Leverages Workload Identity agent (SPIFFE/SPIRE agent) hardened key store (TPM etc.); Keeps keys out of browser javascript entirely; Centralized management of keys and policies; Provides a consistent interface for all web applications.
      - Cons: Requires browser extension installation; May not be supported by all browsers
 3. For thick clients, the Client workload signs the hash of the HTTP request using the workload private key.
 4. For thin clients, the Client workload passes the hash of the HTTP request to the Workload Identity Agent for signature.
 The Workload Identity Agent signs the HTTP Request using the Workload Identity Agent Private Key and returns the signature of the HTTP request to the workload.